mintpancake/catch_me_game/readme.md

    4. Run `main`
 - For Mac OS
    - Oops!
 We don't support that.
 - Caution!
-This is a real-time game, better performance when running locally.
+This is a real-time game.
+It performs better when running locally.
 ***
 ## Game Description
 ### Overall Description